 A full sus trail bike with 130-140mm suspension achieves the trick of being fit for black grade riding with big drop-offs, yet efficient enough to ride back uphill.

-XC bike (CROSS COUNTRY)
+XC BIKE (CROSS COUNTRY)

-A 100mm-travel full suspension MTB is closer in feel and weight to similar spec hardtail bikes than it is to a 200mm-travel full susser.
+A 100mm-travel full suspension bike is closer in feel and weight to similar spec hardtail bikes than it is to a 200mm-travel full susser.
 100mm travel XC (cross country) full sussers are recommended for enjoying natural trails, smoother trails and trail centres up to red grade level.
 (Apologies to readers who can clean double-black routes on their unicycles.
 We inevitably have to generalise when creating a guide like this.)